» Home » E-Mail » Donate » Crime » Hobby Electronics

 Unless an authentic, democratic, scientific, and secular humanism can be identified as a viable alternative, then we may again be threatened by a new outburst of orthodox theism, and new cults of irrationality are most likely to emerge to plague humankind.

 Most of the above quotes are from Defense of Eupraxophy (Humanism Today 1991) by Paul Kurtz.
 Kurtz clearly shows the close relationship between Humanism, Marxism, and atheism.
-(This doesn't mean every atheist is a Marxist, but every Marxist and socialists is a Humanist.)
-Kurtz laments Marxism's failure in practice and in 2012 is still seeking to repackage the same poison of the first two Humanist' Revolutions.
+(This doesn't mean every atheist is a Marxist, but every Marxist and socialist is a Humanist.)

 Like a virus this destructive 'dogma' is rooted in particular in academia and higher education and its adherents weld a disproportionate amount of power far beyond their numbers through law, government and the media down to the public education system.